Buying A Car In Germany - [2024 Complete Guide] - Live In Germany

 At the time of appointment, take along all the documents and the license plate with you to the registration office.
 Buy the Umweltplakete from clerk directly.
 This is a lot cheaper than buying online.
 The clerk will print a new vehicle registration – the Fahrzeugschein (a.k.a.
 Zulassungsbescheinigung I) and add your name to the vehicle title – the Fahrzeugbrief (a.k.a.
 Zulassungsbescheinigung II).
 They will also put the sticker of your city and the HU/TÜV sticker on the license plates.

-How To Register a Car in Germany
+Curious About How to Register Your Car in Germany?

 Online